shabeer-syed/acesinehrs/_pages/starterguide.md

 # Data preparation and standardisation
 ---
 Now, let's get the data ready for analysis!
-Unlike data sets such as the [Hospital Episode Statistics](https://digital.nhs.uk/data-and-information/data-tools-and-services/data-services/hospital-episode-statistics) where everything is nicely placed into one file, EHRs from primary care are messier and located in multiple separate files with different structures and format.
+Unlike data sets such as the [Hospital Episode Statistics](https://digital.nhs.uk/data-and-information/data-tools-and-services/data-services/hospital-episode-statistics) where everything is nicely placed into a few files, EHRs from primary care are messier and located in multiple separate files with different structures and formats.
 Therefore, implementing the ACE indicators using code lists requires preparing and restructuring your data sets into a uniform format.
 The data standardisation allows you to directly merge code lists and indicators to the data set to apply their attached algorithms.

 ## Data preparation steps:
-* **Extract the raw data files using SQL**
+* **Extract the raw data files using SQL (or other programming)**
 * **Restructure each data file** (ie. creating new data files with consistent format)
   * **Data clean & standardise each file** (ie, add prefixes to codes, remove waste etc)
     * Retrieve data from standardised files & bind into a **"master ACE data file"**